 General Settings: This area can be named different things in different themes, but in general, what is in this box will show up in the footer of your website.
 So you’ll want to make sure your site name and copyright year are in this box.

 Site Identity: This area is the place where you confirm your site title and tagline and upload your logo.
 If you don’t have a logo yet, no worries!
 You can always add one later.

-Widgets: A widget is simply a “thing” that you can add to your blog sidebar, or footer.
+Widgets: A widget is simply a “thing” that you can add to your blog sidebar or footer.
 An image, a box of text, a map, a set of social links, a blogroll, a tag cloud, etc. Those are all widgets.
-If your theme comes with an “About Me” widget, be sure to add that into your sidebar.
+If your theme comes with an “About Me” widget, be sure to add that to your sidebar.
 You can upload of photo of yourself in your blog “Media Library” and link to that photo through your about me widget.
-Lots of options with theme widgets, so read through your choices and choose a few to start.
+Lots of options with theme widgets so read through your choices and choose a few to start.